 Our lab uses the unicellular green alga Chlamydomonas reinhardtii to study formation of the cellular antenna, the cilium, and how its assembly is coordinated with other cellular processes.
 We are currently using this system to study coordination of actin- and microtubule-based trafficking as well as signaling mediated regulation of flagellar assembly kinetics.

-For fun: running, sciTwitter and my son Rohan
+For fun: running, sciTwitter, and playing with my son

 NSF Graduate Research Fellow, KUMC Interdisciplinary Graduate Program in Biomedical Sciences

 My research interest focuses on the regulation of flagellar assembly.
 We previously used a small molecule kinase inhibitors to identify potential regulators of flagellar assembly.
 Currently, I am studying the role of actin redundancy in Chlamydomonas flagellar dynamics.